erikqu/NewsDataScraper/README.md

 articles = new_scraper.fetch_all_articles(query='two sigma', pageSize = 10)

 """
-We also support older articles (search news older than four months, those less than four months can use mode 0)!
-Switch modes to the GNews API and reinitialize the scraper with mode = 1!
+We support two APIs: NewsApi and GNewsApi
+To control the API being used change the argument of mode to either 'NEWSPAPER' or 'GNEWS'
 """

-new_scraper = Scraper('mock-api-key', mode = 1)
+new_scraper = Scraper('mock-api-key', mode = 'GNEWS')
 articles = new_scraper.fetch_all_articles(query='two sigma', pageSize = 10,
               dateFrom = "2019-08-04", dateTo = "2019-08-10")